 made and some are not tiger bells.
 Some of these cases are interesting.

-A tiger bell from Vietnam
+A tiger bell from Vietnam was

-was taken up.
+taken up in this report.
 A tiger bell from

 China is of particular interest because of its size.